IOT & competitive advantage

 IOT as a strategic tool

-We get to hear a lot about the Internet of Things (IOT) now a days.
+We get to hear a lot about the Internet of Things (IOT) nowadays.
 Gartner talks about the IOT Hype cycle.
-At the IOT solutions mobile congress 2016, many companies showcased their early adopter success stories in sectors such as healthcare, supply chain, transportation, automotive, smart cities, oil and gas etc ; Interesting to know how hundreds of smart sensors – integrated or retrofit on plant and machinery can transmit realtime data to bring meaningful operational information for related actions in board rooms have helped companies adopt new business models in a fast changing digital world.
+At the IOT solutions mobile congress 2016, many companies showcased their early adopter success stories in sectors such as healthcare, supply chain, transportation, automotive, smart cities, oil and gas, etc; Interesting to know how hundreds of smart sensors – integrated or retrofit on plant and machinery can transmit real-time data to bring meaningful operational information for related actions in board rooms have helped companies adopt new business models in a fast-changing digital world.

 IOT for business models

 As an example, realtime SLA data and guidelines can be tightly managed in an increasing product as a service environment.
-Transport logistics and supply chain visibility in a shared economy model brings transparency and cost optimisation.
+Transport logistics and supply chain visibility in a shared economy model brings transparency and cost optimization.